courtiol/mallaRd/README.md

 <!-- badges: end -->

-The goal of mallaRd is to reproduces the analyses and results from the paper “Housing search in the concrete jungle – breeding site fidelity of urban mallards and implications for conservation management strategies” by Engler et al. (in prep).
+The goal of mallaRd is to reproduces the analyses and results from the paper “Breeding site fidelity in the concrete jungle: implications for the management of urban mallards.” by Engler et al. (accepted in Journal of Urban Ecology).

 ## Installation and usage